woocommerce-connector-help/woocommerce-connector-help.github.io/Source Files/files/item-variant-mapping.md

    The <b>Webstore Item Variant Mapping</b> page opens.

-1. To keep your inventory and sales channels in sync, for each item variant that exists in Business Central and your WooCommerce store, in <b>Webstore ID</b>, specify the respective Webstore ID.
+1. To keep your inventory and sales channels in sync, for each item variant that exists in Business Central and your webstore, in <b>Webstore ID</b>, specify the respective Webstore ID.

 1. To specify that the WooCommerce Connector is to update the online stock management with the current inventory value, select the <b>Manage Stock on Webstore</b> checkbox for the respective item variant.